 Academics have argued that copyright should protect works of street art.
 Danwill Schwender argued that Villa established that ‘the current state of the law denies street graffiti artists any protection from copyright infringement due to the defense[sic] of illegality’, while Jamison Davies suggested that ‘graffiti would likely receive copyright protection upon full consideration’.
 Sara Cloon argues that the incentive theory of copyright ‘requires this protection for graffiti’, although she admits that ‘courts have not explicitly stated that unsanctioned graffiti deserves copyright protection’.
 Celia Lerman, similarly, argues that copyright should protect illegal street art by remaining neutral towards the means of creation.
 All of these interpretations of US law stop short of stating that copyright already exists in works of illegal street art.

 These arguments do not go far enough when looking at the CDPA.
+UK academics have shown more willing to accept and support the notion of copyright in illegal street art, with Enrico Bonadio discussing the possibility of copyright for illegal street art in 2017, reiterating and developing his position in 2018.
+Similarly, Marta Iljadica argued for moral rights protection of street art in 2015, and her monograph is premised on an assumption of copyright in graffiti subculture.
 This article has shown that there are no barriers, implicit or explicit, to the granting of copyright in illegally created works of street art in England and Wales.
 Absent an explicit statement to the contrary, it is clear that graffiti and street art which meet the requirements of the CDPA are subject to copyright.
 Equitable doctrines would prevent a street artist from seeking to enforce that copyright against the property owner, and hence the owner of the physical artwork.
 However, there is no bar to allowing a street artist to enforce their copyright against an unrelated third party.
 There is no statutory provision or case law which denies automatic copyright protections to street art, and there is also European case precedent which supports it.
 The doctrine of illegality would not prevent copyright from arising in an artwork which was created through criminal damage.
 There is sufficient evidence to determine that, absent a contradictory statement from the Courts or Parliament, illegally created street art is subject to copyright.